icgc-argo/argo-docs/docs/release-notes/data-releases.md

 #### New Updates

-ICGC ARGO is excited to announce the first release of **new clinical data** available now for Australian Pancreatic Genome Initiative [(APGI-AU)](https://www.icgc-argo.org/page/145/apgi-au), Pancreatic Cancer [(PACA-CA)](https://www.icgc-argo.org/page/96/panchope), and Papillary Thyroid Cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp).
+ICGC ARGO is excited to announce the first release of **new clinical data** available now for Australian Pancreatic Cancer Genome Initiative [(APGI-AU)](https://www.icgc-argo.org/page/145/apgi-au), Pancreatic Cancer [(PACA-CA)](https://www.icgc-argo.org/page/96/panchope), and Papillary Thyroid Cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp).
 APGI-AU was a member of the original ICGC-25K data portal as PACA-AU.

 This release includes: